EricMFink/PRcasebook/_drafts/Chapters/Attorney Fees & Client Property.md

 described attorney's communication with

 Warley.
-Warley says the attorneys were representing her and KPMG and her attorneyclient privilege was compromised by the actions of KPMG and the evidence should be suppressed.
+Warley says the attorneys were representing her and KPMG and her attorney-client privilege was compromised by the actions of KPMG and the evidence should be suppressed.
 Evidence suggests there was no Upjohn warning.
 Warley's showing of her subjective belief that the attorneys represented her is insufficient to meet her burden of proving privilege.